What is Brush Ninja

-Brush Ninja is a Hand-drawn Animated Gif Creator.
-I created it as something that everyone can use.
+Brush Ninja is a collection of browser based creative tools.
+I wanted to make something that everyone could use.

 When I was little I was always drawing.
 Non-stop.
 I loved it, and I still do.
 My parents always said I should get a job at Disney and it’s something I aspired to.
 Toy Story came out when I was 13 and watching the trailer I realised that was what I wanted to make.
 So at school I focused on computers and art.

 At university I studied Digitial Art with Multimedia computing with a view to getting into the video games industry as an artist (my focus changed slightly but it was still art and animation oriented); but it turns out that’s not an easy career to get in to (more likely I am just not good enough).
 So I slowly moved into other areas of digital art such as web design & interface design; but the passion for computer art continued.

 After 11 years as the Director of Web Development at Miniclip.com (an online games company) I set out on my own with a view to working on the projects I had always been passionate about.

 Whilst at Miniclip we published an animation creator called Sketch Star.
 It was an awesome tool, built in Flash, but I always felt it was a bit too complex.
 Sketch Star was taken offline in April 2013, and when I left Miniclip a few years later I decided I wanted to make something similar.

 Taking inspiration from apps like Sketch Star and Flipnote (by Nintendo, my favorite video games company), I set out to make a new animation tool that was simple to use and accessible to as many people as possible.
 Brush Ninja is the result.